bilgecansen/Adelie_forecasts/README.md

 Forecasts of Adélie penguin colony growth rates using space-for-time substitution.

-## Scripts
+To replicate the results first run "run_adpe_models.R" then "forecast_growth.R".

 **scripts/**

-  **run_adpe_models.R**: Fits the relationship between sea ice concentration and average colony growth with quadratic relationship in log scale.
+  &ensp; **run_adpe_models.R**: Fits the relationship between sea ice concentration and average colony growth with quadratic relationship in log scale.

   **wrangle_data_forecast_adpe.R**: Shapes the climate projection data into sutaible format for population projections with necessary transformations and bias corrections.